Have you ever heard the phrase “Features tell, but benefits sell?”

 Show excitement about their content, their comments, and publish posts that spark their interest and curiosity.
 When you do, your followers will naturally want to comment and share more often—no “like and share this post” incentive needed.

 Congratulations!
-You’ve finally started the coaching business you always dreamed of.
+You’ve finally started the new business you always dreamed of.
 You’re making connections and getting yourself seen on social media.
 You’re building your email list.

 But have you started a blog yet?

-I’ve done some poking around, and from what I’ve heard from the coaches I’ve spoken to, most don’t have one.
+I’ve done some poking around, and from what I’ve heard from the new business owners I’ve spoken to, most don’t have one.
 But they intend to… one day.

 And social media is an unbelievable marketing tool, so I can’t deny you need a social presence for pretty much every type of business.